ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    kubectl get pods --watch
    ```
    {:pre}-->
 Congratulations!!
 You've just deployed a web application to Coligo with a simple command and also without the intricacies of Kubernetes such as pods, deployments, services, and ingress.

+### Scale the application

+To check the autoscaling capabilities of Coligo,
+1. Navigate to the [load generator URL](https://load.fun.{DomainName}/) and paste the frontend application URL from the above step
+2. Click on **Generate load* to generate traffic.
+3. Run the below command to check the autoscaling

 ### Deploy a backend app and test the connection